 The HR, the board and the senior management must eliminate the guesswork out of succession planning, making it an intentional and thoughtful process that yields reliable results.

 It is perceived that most organizations do not undertake succession planning for varying reasons.
-You must begin visualizing the road ahead as we suggest some time-tested objectives and advantages of a succession plan.
+You must begin visualizing the road ahead as we suggest some time-tested objectives, advantages and disadvantages of doing succession planning for all levels of management.
 It is a much-needed value proposition that guarantees success in the 21st-century workplace.

 The transition of power shouldn’t be taken for granted.
 You definitely don’t want a ‘Game of Thrones’ saga.
-Here are some objectives of succession planning that focus on the desired outcomes for all concerned:
+There are some goals and objectives of succession planning in HRM that focus on the desired outcomes for all concerned.

-An effective succession plan ensures all-round business continuity.
+One of the main objectives of succession planning in an organization is ensuring all-round business continuity.
 Building a leadership pipeline by shortlisting or developing the skills needed to maintain a forward-looking trajectory automatically makes your company future-ready.
 It ensures that you are less likely to make wrong decisions during crises.

 A perfect succession plan identifies mission-critical front-line positions that are crucial to a company’s success.
 C-suites aren’t necessarily the only significant positions in companies.
 Middle-management and market vulnerable roles, such as sales, are equally important for many organizations.
 With a succession plan, companies can outline a defined structure with role-specific job descriptions and strategic contributions that offer clarity to the executives and board members.
 Concurrently, you also identify obsolete or declining positions within the organization.

-Implementing competency mapping criteria in an organization is another critical objective of succession planning.
+Implementing competency mapping criteria in an organization is another key objective of succession planning.
 When you’re eyeing sustenance and growth in a competitive environment, critical competencies help you understand the attributes already possessed by your organization.
 It offers a detailed understanding of competencies in the talent that is to be recruited, promoted or developed for long-term stability.
-Competency mapping is a practical and comprehensive matrix for succession planning.
+Competency mapping is a practical and comprehensive matrix for succession planning’s learning objective.

 Not all employees are leaders.
 However, their talent can be honed to ensure they have the desired qualities to meet, if not exceed, business demands.
 By understanding their strengths and vulnerabilities, HR identifies existing employees’ latent talents or untapped potential.
 They undertake designed employees’ cross-disciplinary training, mentoring and skill development to enhance their existing capabilities.
-This initiative ensures an improved understanding of the talent pipeline available internally while creating awareness of the strengths of the current individuals.
+Hence, this succession planning training objective ensures an improved understanding of the talent pipeline available internally while creating awareness of the strengths of the current individuals.
 It also keeps the company a step ahead of its talent needs.

-High-potential identification is the first step to any succession planning exercise.
+High-potential identification is an ideal succession planning strategic objective.
+It is also the first step to any succession planning exercise.
 HRs must gain valuable insights on a plethora of issues.
 For example, which employee is nearing retirement?
 Is an individual donning several hats?
 Is the employee a perfect asset and, therefore, must be retained?
 Which employee is a misfit and needs to be given a different role?
 Whose expertise requires a departmental shift?
 Several such critical insights must be considered.
-These cumulatively enable creating successful transitions without causing intermittence.
+Hence, gaining valuable insights becomes a goal and objective of succession planning in an organization, that cumulatively enables creating successful transitions without causing intermittence.

 Consider the ongoing pandemic.
-The succession plan has never been more critical.
-Businesses are overwhelmed with challenges that are making them increasingly sustainable to losses and consequential closures.
+Having a succession planning strategy has never been more critical.
+Businesses are overwhelmed with challenges of succession planning that are making them increasingly sustainable to losses and consequential closures.
 We don’t profess that leaders can predict crises and avert them.
 However, the right successor will know how to steer the company in times of exigencies.

 Uncertainties are expected to challenge businesses for the next few years.
 Seismic shifts in the way businesses are being operated require a thorough re-evaluation of dormant succession plans.
 This would ensure a talented pipeline of leaders to withstand current and unforeseen challenges.

-A succession plan offers excellent incentives to employees.
+Another importance of succession planning is offering excellent incentives to employees.
 If the employees understand the value accorded to them by their company, they are motivated to work toward the business goal.
 It improves the company’s retention and employee satisfaction rate.
-Succession planning also attracts quality and dependable candidates.
+The benefits of succession planning in an organization also attracts quality and dependable candidates.

 Amid a fast-transforming business landscape, a thorough succession plan bolsters your chances of managing disruptions.
 Only able and visionary corporate leaders can embrace the risks and uphold the company’s reputation and long-term growth.
 This enables them to focus on longer-term business opportunities.